Months ago I came across this project: Traintrackr. It gives you a live view of where the trains are arriving in each station.

 I also decided to embed the script for a small WiFi hotspot when it loses the time on the on-board clock.
 When you first power it up, it will wait for someone to connect and set the correct time and use that to set the on-board clock.
 I provisioned a way to set the time automatically via NTP, but I decided against it in the end because it doesn't add much to the effect.

 Getting the data for the schedule

-Now that I've decided to go down the route of making a schedule, I have to actually find a way to obtain and store the schedule.
+When I decided to go down the route of making a schedule, I had to actually find a way to obtain and store the schedule.

 Happily enough, CTA provides the train scheduled arrival times as in a GTFS format.
 This is a standard format for public transit provided for consumption by the Google Maps API.